rashidraihan/Turtle-Shell/README.md

 Once this is done, you'll see a vibrant greeting each time Turtle Shell starts!

-❗ Important Notes
+## ❗ Important Notes

-Turtle Shell is a learning tool for understanding Python’s interaction with the operating system.
+Turtle Shell is designed as a **learning tool** to explore Python’s interaction with the operating system.

-- Avoid using it as a full system shell replacement.
+- ⚠️ Do **not** use it as a full system shell replacement.
-- It does not support piping or redirection (e.g., `|`, `>`).
+- 🚫 Currently, it does **not** support piping (`|`) or redirection (`>`).

+---

-🤝 Contributing
+## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+Pull requests are welcome!

+For major changes, please open an issue first to discuss what you'd like to propose or improve.

-5.
+Let's build and learn together. 🐢